A night photographing the Milky Way in one of the best places on earth for stargazing

 Solo travellers will find themselves in a small, friendly group of like-minded people who share a love of beauty and the natural world.
 With a maximum of four participants the atmosphere is relaxed and personal rather than a large group tour.

 Couples will find this a genuinely special shared experience — watching Broome's extraordinary light transform through sunset and into the blue hour together, then staying on as the Milky Way rises above one of the most beautiful landscapes on earth.
-With a glass of wine and some nice cheese along the way.

 This is an evening photography experience first and foremost — an opportunity to spend several hours in one of Broome's most beautiful locations at the most extraordinary time of day, with a photographer who has spent almost 30 years capturing the Kimberley night sky.